“If I were not saved by God, I would still be drifting in the world,

 In spring of 2012, I got my wish and came to Japan and started my new life.
 I worked in the shipbuilding industry and signed a three-year-training contract.
 At first, the work was very tiring and difficult.
 I didn’t know how to cook, so I ate instant noodles for a month.
 At last, I was forced to learn to cook after I took too much of them and felt sick.
 I had half-cooked food for a long time.
 As we were foreigners in Japan, people in the company inevitably treated us unfairly, asking us to do dirty, tiring and dangerous work.
 When I did the spray painting, I was somewhat afraid, because the gas would be burning when it caught fire and safety neglect could put life in danger.
 However, whether it was the life suffering or the danger in the work, I didn’t feel that bitter when I thought that I could send money to my family and that I could buy car and house and become the greatest of the great and be no longer poor after going back home.
 In a twinkling, my life of three-year-work passed.
 Before my visa expired, our company had the policy of renewing the contract.
 To earn more money, I renewed my contract.
 After that, I was fortunate to hear God’s kingdom gospel.

 In September of 2015, a friend of mine I knew in Japan preached the kingdom gospel to me.
 When she talked about belief in God with me, I felt that it was only a belief and I wasn’t interested in it.
 I said to her that even belief in God couldn’t change my fate and then I told her the sufferings I had undergone.
 I asked her, “Can belief in God change my fate?
 I’ve suffered a lot and I was born to suffer.
 Now the reality is to make more money.
 With money, I’ll no longer suffer.
 Belief in God is far from me.”
 Hearing what I said, my friend read a passage of s for me, “Where you will go every day, what you will do, who or what you will encounter, what you will say, what will happen to you—can any of this be predicted?
 People cannot foresee all these occurrences, much less control how they develop.
 In life, these unforeseeable events happen all the time, and they are an everyday occurrence.
 These daily vicissitudes and the ways they unfold, or the patterns by which they play out, are constant reminders to humanity that nothing happens at random, that these things’ ramifications, and their inevitability, cannot be shifted by human will.
-Every happening conveys an admonition from to mankind, and it also sends the message that human beings cannot control their own fates; at the same time every event is a rebuttal to humanity’s wild, futile ambition and desire to take its fate into its own hands.
+Every happening conveys an admonition from the Creator to mankind, and it also sends the message that human beings cannot control their own fates; at the same time every event is a rebuttal to humanity’s wild, futile ambition and desire to take its fate into its own hands.
 They are like powerful slaps about humanity’s ears one after another, forcing people to reconsider who, in the end, governs and controls their fate.
 And as their ambitions and desires are repeatedly thwarted and shattered, humans naturally arrive at an unconscious acceptance of what fate has in store, an acceptance of reality, of the will of Heaven and the Creator’s sovereignty.
 From these daily vicissitudes to the fates of entire human lives, there is nothing that does not reveal the Creator’s plans and His sovereignty; there is nothing that does not send the message that ‘the Creator’s authority cannot be exceeded,’ that does not convey the eternal truth that ‘the Creator’s authority is supreme’” (“God Himself, the Unique III” in Continuation of The Word Appears in the Flesh).

 After listening to those words, I felt that they were quite reasonable and it seemed that renewing the contract was out of God’s arrangement.
 I thought about that the family I was born into and my family life couldn’t be chosen by myself and I felt that there is an unseen Master.
 Then, my friend made me read the six junctures in a human life in the piece of God’s word “God Himself, the Unique III” in Continuation of The Word Appears in the Flesh that Birth: The First Juncture, Growing Up: The Second Juncture, Independence: The Third Juncture, Marriage: The Fourth Juncture, Progeny: The Fifth Juncture, and Death: The Sixth Juncture.
 These words astonished me and I felt that was the case.
 Normally, every person must pass the six junctures in the course of his or her life.
 I’m not the only one who goes through hardships among so many people in the world.
 If we can choose and control our fate, no one will be born into poor families and everyone will choose to be born into rich ones.
 Will there be people who are poor and suffering?
 It indeed can’t be chosen by man himself that what kind of family he or she is born into, what kind of parents he or she has, and what kind of husband or wife he or she will have.
 The more I thought, the more I felt that these words were practical.
 Fate can’t be changed by one himself.
 From then on, I became interested in belief in God gradually.
 I believed that there exists God and that man’s fate is not governed by himself.
 However, as I didn’t have much knowledge of God, I felt that God appeared to be very remote from me.
 But an experience later made me truly feel that God was beside me, caring for and protecting me.

 It was a rainy day.
 I came to the working place as ever.
-But I totally didn’t know that a disaster was befalling me quietly.
+But I totally didn’t know that a disaster was approaching me.
 Past 10 a.m.
 I was busy at the working spot as usual.
 Suddenly, with a bang, something hit the ground.
 At that time, I felt a cold shiver of fear run through me.
 After I turned around and took a look, I was stunned, finding that a big iron pipe which was 40cm in diameter, 4m in length, and 0.5tons in weight fell from the crane onto the ground which was less than half a meter away from me.
 Then, I was dumbfounded and speechless and it took a while for me to recover.
 I kept saying in my heart, “Thank God!
 Thank God!”
 Without God’s care and protection, I would have died young.

 I went back home from work.
 When I told this matter to brothers and sisters, they testified to how God protected me and they read ’s words to me, “Throughout your long lives, basically every individual has encountered many dangerous situations and undergone many temptations.
 This is because Satan is right there beside you, its eyes fixed on you constantly.
 It likes it when disaster strikes you, when calamities befall you, when nothing goes right for you, and likes it when you are caught in Satan’s net.
 As for God, He is protecting you constantly, keeping you from one misfortune after another and from one disaster after another.
 This is why I say that everything man has—peace and joy, blessings and personal safety—is in fact all under God’s control, and He guides and decides the life and fate of every individual” (“God Himself, the Unique VI” in Continuation of The Word Appears in the Flesh).
 From God’s words, I knew that every day man is living in Satan’s net, afflicted by Satan.
 Without God’s protection, man has long been devoured by Satan.
 Thank God for protecting me.
 I enjoy God’s care but don’t know or worship Him.
 I’m really conscienceless.
-From that moment on, I even more understood God’s grace of and God’s loving hand protecting me.
+From that moment on, I even more understood God’s grace of salvation and God’s loving hand protecting me.
 Thanks be to God!
 I will follow God steadily.
 In the following days, I led a normal church life with brothers and sisters.
 My life changed slowly, feeling less sorrow, pain and emptiness.
 When I gathered with brothers and sisters, we read God’s words, fellowshiped about God’s words, and sang hymns to praise God, feeling released and free.
 No one looked down upon me and no one was snobbish.
 I felt that I became more happy and fulfilling than before.